ibis-hdl/compiler/Readme.md

 A good starting point is [Static checks with CMake/CDash (iwyu, clang-tidy, lwyu, cpplint and cppcheck)]( https://blog.kitware.com/static-checks-with-cmake-cdash-iwyu-clang-tidy-lwyu-cpplint-and-cppcheck/)

-  - testsuite is heavy to improve due to heavy use of macros by boost.test
-  - not checked by clang-tidy:
+  - not checked in deep by clang-tidy:

-    - RapidJSON parts of init.cpp isn't checked since it may be replaced by boost.json
     - ibis/src/stacktrace_{boost,gdb}.cpp since they need more effort to check and rewrite/improve